temporalio/documentation/docs/references/server-options.md

 title: Temporal Server options
 description: undefined
 sidebar_label: Start options
+tags:
+  - reference
 ---

 <!-- This file is generated.
 Do not edit it directly. -->

-You can run the [Temporal Server](/concepts/what-is-the-temporal-server) as a Go application by including the server package `go.temporal.io/server/temporal` and using it to create and start a Temporal Server.
+You can run the [Temporal Server](/clusters#temporal-server) as a Go application by including the server package `go.temporal.io/server/temporal` and using it to create and start a Temporal Server.

 The Temporal Server services can be [run in various ways](/kb/install-temporal-cluster-for-development).
 We recommend this approach for a limited number of situations.